JakeEstrada/Paarth/README.md

 ## 🎯 Overview

-Paarth is a full-stack OMS solution I built to streamline operations for a custom woodworking business.
+Paarth is a full-stack OMS solution built to run day-to-day operations for a small construction business from first lead to final payment.
+It is designed as the system you can run your business on, not just a project tracker.
 It provides end-to-end management of:

 - **Customer Relationships**: Centralized customer database with multiple contact methods and addresses
 - **Sales Pipeline**: Visual kanban board tracking jobs through 13 distinct stages from appointment to final payment
 - **Project Management**: Detailed job tracking with estimates, contracts, scheduling, and file management
 - **Calendar Integration**: Google Calendar sync for seamless scheduling with recurrence support
+- **Communications Hub**: Twilio integration for business messaging and communication workflows
+- **Financial Operations**: Plaid integration for connected account visibility and financial tracking
 - **Task Management**: General todos and job-specific tasks with priority and due dates
 - **Payroll**: Timesheet tracking with hours, travel miles, receipts, and overtime calculations
 - **Activity Logging**: Comprehensive audit trail of all customer and job interactions